Resources

 Savings on Closing Costs

-14) It's not a process everyone wants to try, but a For Sale By Owner can cut down on some fees of selling a home.
+Not everyone is eager to attempt it, but selling a home as a For Sale By Owner can help reduce certain fees.
 For sellers with plenty of time to clean, stage, and market their property, a FSBO could save you money that you’d spend on a listing agent.

 If you consider a FSBO, check out our free ebook, For Sale By Owner: Is It an Option for You?.